pile of books on a table

 Librarians share in the responsibility for building the collection by:

 The Librarian assigned to oversee collection development is the primary contact for selection and accession of new materials.
-The Acquisitions, Cataloging, & Government Documents Technician, who reports to the Electronic Resources and Assessment Librarian and the Government Documents Librarian, is the main liaison with the book vendor.
+The Acquisitions, Cataloging, & Government Documents Technician is the main liaison with the book vendor.
 The librarians and other library staff members all contribute to the development of the Library's approval plan.
 All library staff members are invited to participate in regular Collection Development, where approval plan notices, faculty recommendations, and current collection-related projects are discussed.

-Ultimately, responsibility for the Library collection, including the selection, acquisition, and removal of outdated materials, rests with the Director of Library Services.
+Ultimately, responsibility for the Library collection, including the selection, acquisition, and removal of outdated materials, rests with the Library Director.

 Approval Plan